ocaml/ocaml.org/data/rss/janestreet/quickcheck-for-core.md

 ---

 <p>Automated testing is a powerful tool for finding bugs and specifying correctness
 properties of code.
-Haskell’s Quickcheck library is the most well-known automated testing library, based on over 15 years of research into how to write property-base tests, generate useful sources of inputs, and report manageable counterexamples.
-Jane Street’s Core library has not had anything comparable up until now; version 113.00 of Core finally has a version of Quickcheck, integrating automated testing with our other facilities like s-expression reporting for counterexample values, and support for asynchronous tests using Async.</p>
+Haskell&rsquo;s Quickcheck library is the most well-known automated testing library, based on over 15 years of research into how to write property-base tests, generate useful sources of inputs, and report manageable counterexamples.
+Jane Street&rsquo;s Core library has not had anything comparable up until now; version 113.00 of Core finally has a version of Quickcheck, integrating automated testing with our other facilities like s-expression reporting for counterexample values, and support for asynchronous tests using Async.</p>